drdrang/blog-preview/README.md

 The first line runs the `post-preview.php` script, creating or overwriting the `post-preview.html` file.
 The second line opens `post-preview.html` in my default browser.
 The Good Preview TextMate command is not included in the repository, which is why I've reproduced it here.

 I deleted the original Preview command from the Blogging bundle and removed the ⌃⌥⌘P Key Equivalent from the Preview commands in the Markdown bundle.
 It might have been smarter to use a different key combination for Good Preview and preserve ⌃⌥⌘P for the standard behavior.
-Oh well.
+Oh well…